 Storyline – 10/10

-A key difference between this game garnishing a 7 instead of a 6 for me, however, it it’s fantastic storyline.
+A key difference between this game garnishing a 7 instead of a 6 for me, however, it’s fantastic storyline.
 Developed in a time when vampires could be considered cool, and before Robert Pattison and Kristen Stewart spent five films staring at each other, Legacy of Kain: Defiance presents the latest chapter portraying two vampires worth investing time into; the former ruler of Nosgoth Kain, and his former lieutenant Raziel.
-Kain is in search of Raziel in order to deliver a warning to him, which will prevent any further catastrophe from happening within the land of Nosgoth, and to fulfil his own destiny as the fabled scion of balance, and Raziel meanwhile escapes from the underworld and his captor, The Elder God, in order to return to the physical world and find answers regarding his own purpose and realize his own free will.
+Kain is in search of Raziel in order to deliver a warning to him, which will prevent any further catastrophe from happening within the land of Nosgoth, and to fulfill his own destiny as the fabled scion of balance, and Raziel meanwhile escapes from the underworld and his captor, The Elder God, in order to return to the physical world and find answers regarding his own purpose and realize his own free will.
 My brief synopsis really doesn’t do the story justice in honesty, and it is worth playing the game to simply find out what happens; something that I personally rarely advocate in my reviews.

 Originality – 7/10

-In terms of it’s narrative, the entire Legacy of Kain series easily has the best story ever told in a video game in my own personal opinion.
-It went leaps and bounds ahead of any other video game story, and presented players with something reminiscent of classic literature and epic fantasy.
-From a gameplay perspective however, there have been many different games like this but with even greater variety, and Defiance doesn’t really stand out in that respect.
+In terms of its narrative, the entire Legacy of Kain series easily has the best story ever told in a video game in my own personal opinion.
+It went leaps and bounds ahead of any other video game story and presented players with something reminiscent of classic literature and epic fantasy.
+From a gameplay perspective, however, there have been many different games like this but with even greater variety, and Defiance doesn’t really stand out in that respect.
 Though it is fairly enjoyable to play through there was most definitely room for improvement as well in terms of gameplay.

 Overall, Legacy of Kain: Defiance is the worst game in the series, but it is nevertheless a joy to play through; if only for the story.
-Even so, Issues I encountered with gameplay doesn’t make the title unplayable by any stretch of the imagination, and there’s plenty of addicting combat and puzzle solving to keep players relatively busy throughout.
+Even so, Issues I encountered with gameplay doesn’t make the title unplayable by any stretch of the imagination, and there’s plenty of addicting combat and puzzle-solving to keep players relatively busy throughout.